nenalukic/registration-form/README.md

 ## Usage

-Start the website by clicking on "index.html".
+Start the website by clicking [here](https://nenalukic.github.io/registration-form/).
 Then play by entering text into page fields.